syncfusion-content/blazor-docs/blazor/gantt-chart/duration-unit.md

 ---
 layout: post
 title: Duration Unit in Blazor Gantt Chart Component | Syncfusion
-description: Learn about Duration Unit in Blazor Gantt Chart component of Syncfusion, and more details.
+description: Learn here all about Duration Unit in Syncfusion Blazor Gantt Chart component and more.
 platform: Blazor
 control: Gantt Chart
 documentation: ug
 ---

-# Duration Units
+# Duration Unit in Blazor Gantt Chart Component

 In Gantt Chart, the tasks’ duration value can be measured by the following duration units,